MomsFriendlyDevCo/chainable/README.md

 chainable.$call(name, ...args)
 ------------------------------
 Also available as `chainable.call(name, ...args)` if there isn't any conflict with the name.
+As with `.$get` the name can be in dotted notation or array notation for deeply nested methods.
 Call a method on source but ignore the response and return the chainable instance.